kabirnayeem99/kabirnayeem99/README.md

 [![wakatime](https://wakatime.com/badge/user/877bdd59-77ed-4e91-839b-edf730c4e129.svg)](https://wakatime.com/@877bdd59-77ed-4e91-839b-edf730c4e129)

-Hi, this is Naimul Kabir, an aspiring mobile application developer from Bangladesh.
+Hi, this is Naimul Kabir, an analytical and detail-oriented Mobile app developer professional with stellar communication skills.
+Enthusiastic about and good at modern android development tools (Kotlin Coroutines, Jetpack Compose, Room, Paging3, and so on), architectural patterns (Clean architecture, MVVM, Reactive Programming and BLOC), and problem-solving.
+Experienced with and interested in cross-platform mobile app development solutions (Flutter), along with expertise in native android development (Android SDK).
+Worked with different teams and clients from other countries and of different sizes and have committed to viable and easily functional app solutions for clients.

 ## → Connect With Me
 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/kabirnayeem99/)